GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 I won't show the shader but it is a basic ["9-slice"](https://en.wikipedia.org/wiki/9-slice_scaling) shader with support for coloring at the 4 corners and a border color, hence the 5 uniforms.

-**It cannot be overstated how important materials were to the look of Twin Gods' UI, and the ease of development.** The screenshot shown in the top of the article represents the third major "rewrite" of the UI.
+**It cannot be overstated how important materials were to the look and ease of development of Twin Gods' UI.** The screenshot shown in the top of the article represents the third major "rewrite" of the UI.

-More on how this helped a little later.
+More on how this helped later.

 ## UI Styles

 Note the value of `value` in the material.
 It can be set to either a hex color (starting with a "#") or a *named* color defined in the "UI Styles" file.
-"UI Styles.xml" is a lovely companion piece to "UI Frames.xml".
+"UI Styles.xml" is a companion piece to "UI Frames.xml".

 It can define colors: